Since 1920 we have been an activist, grassroots organization whose leaders believed that voters should play a critical role in democracy.

 This holds true today.
 The League is proud to be nonpartisan, neither supporting nor opposing candidates or political parties at any level of government, but always working on vital issues of concern to members and the public.
 The League has a long, rich history, that continues with each passing year.

-The League of Women Voters was founded in Chicago just six months before the 19th amendment was ratified and women got the vote.
 Maud Wood Park was elected as the first president of the League.
 The League quickly began to spread throughout the nation and by 1924 there were National Leagues organized in 346 of 433 congressional districts.
 The League quickly got involved with influencing policy and began advocating support for the Cable Act for Independent Citizenship of married women which became law in 1922.
 The League also sponsored their first “Get Out the Vote” campaign.

 The depression of the 1930s and the onset of World War II brought far-reaching change to the League.
 Membership fell from 100,000 in 1924 to 44,000 in 1934.
 The National League's budget was cut in half, necessitating a major reduction in staff and services to Leagues.
 Perhaps the most important change was that because of gas rationing, League members started meeting in small groups in their neighborhoods to discuss fundamental issues.
 These issues included the threat to democracy itself and the importance of the informed individual to the success of democracy.

 The League of Women Voters was invited by President Harry Truman to serve as a consultant to the U.S. delegation at the United Nations Charter Conference in 1945.
 The League expressed support for the UN, the World Bank and the International Monetary Fund.
-To this day, the League has continued its presence at the United National through its one official and two alternate observers.
+To this day, the League has continued its presence at the United Nations through its one official and two alternate observers.

 In 1951, "The National Voter" magazine was first published.
 Delegates to the 1954 convention voted to group League program into Current Agenda ("CAs") government issues chosen for sustained attention and concerted action, and Continuing Responsibilities ("CRs") positions on governmental issues to which the League had given sustained attention and on which it could continue to act.
 In 1957 the League of Women Voters Education was established to encourage the active and informed participation of citizens in government and to increase understanding of major public policy issues.